plrthink/electron-accelerator/readme.md

 ```

 Usage: electron-accelerator

+This will prompt you to input options.
+You can also supply these at the command line

+Example: electron-accelerator --authorsName=<name>

-Required options
+Required options:

+authorsName               any string
+applicationName           any string
 platform                  all, linux, win32 or darwin
-arch               all, ia32 or x64
+architecture              all, ia32 or x64

-Example            electron-accelerator
+applicationDescription    the description of your application
+applicationRepository     the url of the repository for your application
+setupWindowsReleases      yes, no

-Optional options
+Optional arguments:

-all                equivalent to --platform=all --arch=all
+squirrelS3Bucket          the bucket name where a windows installer can be uploaded
+squirrelS3BucketPrefix    the bucket prefix
+squirrelWindowsUpdateUrl  the ur that the windows installer will update from

 ```

 This will: